-We have performed the July 1, 2021 Actuarial Valuation of the Judicial Retirement System of New Jersey (JRS or System).
+We have performed the July 1, 2023 Actuarial Valuation of the Judicial Retirement System of New Jersey (JRS or System).

 In preparing our report, we relied on information (some oral and some written) supplied by the Division of Pensions and Benefits (DPB).
 This information includes, but is not limited to, plan provisions, employee data, and financial information.
-We performed an informal examination of the obvious characteristics of the data for reasonableness and consistency in accordance with Actuarial Standard of Practice No. 23.
+We performed an informal examination of the obvious characteristics of the data for reasonableness and consistency in accordance with Actuarial Standard of Practice No. 23, Data Quality.

-The results of this report are only applicable to the System's contribution for Fiscal Year Ending 2023.
+The results of this report are only applicable to the System's contribution for Fiscal Year Ending 2025.
 Future results may differ significantly from the current results presented in this report due to such factors as the following: plan experience differing from that anticipated by the assumptions; changes in assumptions; and changes in plan provisions or applicable law.

-The actuarial assumptions are the same as those used in the July 1, 2020 valuation, with the exception of the investment rate of return.
-The demographic and economic (other than the investment rate of return) actuarial assumptions are based on the recommended assumptions from the July 1, 2014 - June 30, 2018 Experience Study, approved by the State House Commission on July 2, 2020.
-The investment rate of return assumption was reduced from 7.30% to 7.00% for the July 1, 2021 valuation based on the recommendation of the State Treasurer.
+The demographic and economic (other than the investment rate of return) actuarial assumptions are based on the recommended assumptions from the July 1, 2018 - June 30, 2021 Experience Study, approved by the State House Commission on January 9, 2023.
+The investment rate of return assumption of 7.00% is based on the recommendation of the State Treasurer.